Vogelmensch/scanner/presentation/diatypst/main.typ

 #align(right + bottom, image("plot.svg", height: 60%))

-== Why it's a good algorithm for this problem
+== Justification for Algorithm Selection

 The problem definition states that we are working with a "body" scanner
 - Matrix property: Most `FULL` cells are located next to each other